qqwut/service-porsche-test/AgentHierarchyApi/README.md

 # Agent Hierarchy API

-A .NET 8 Web API for managing agent hierarchy structure with support for three ranks (AG, AL, AE) and nine hierarchy levels (A1-A9).
+A .NET 6 Web API (EF Core + PostgreSQL) for managing an agent hierarchy with three ranks (AG, AL, AE) and nine hierarchy levels (A1–A9).

 ## Overview